airbnb/javascript/README.md

       // does nothing
     }

-    // good (note that a comma must not appear after a "rest" element) function createHero(
+    // bad (See: Section 7.15, but do note that a comma must not appear after a "rest" element) function createHero(
       firstName,
       lastName,